MicrosoftDocs/architecture-center/docs/guide/networking/global-web-applications/overview.md

 ### Origin security

 When you [configure your origin](/azure/frontdoor/origin-security) to only accept traffic through Azure Front Door, you gain protection against layer 3 and layer 4 [DDoS attacks](/azure/frontdoor/front-door-ddos).
 Furthermore, because Azure Front Door only responds to valid HTTP traffic, it also helps to reduce your exposure to many protocol-based threats.
-If you change your architecture to allow alternative ingress paths, you need to carefully consider whether you increase your origin's exposure to threats.
+If you change your architecture to allow alternative ingress paths, you need to evaluate whether you've accidentally increased your origin's exposure to threats.

 If you use Private Link to connect from Azure Front Door to your origin server, how will traffic flow through your alternative path?
 Will you use private IP addresses to access your origins, or must you use public IP addresses?

 If your origin uses the Azure Front Door service tag and the `X-Azure-FDID` header to validate that traffic has flowed through Azure Front Door, consider how your origins can be reconfigured to validate that traffic has flowed through either of your valid paths.
 Also, ensure that you test that you haven't accidentally opened your origin to traffic through other paths, including from other customers' Azure Front Door profiles.

 When you plan your origin security, check whether your alternative traffic path relies on provisioning dedicated public IP addresses.
 If it does, consider whether you should implement [Azure DDoS Protection](/azure/ddos-protection/ddos-protection-overview) to reduce the risk of denial of service attacks against your origins.
-Additionally, consider whether you need to implement [Azure Firewall](/azure/firewall/overview) or another firewall capable of protecting you against a variety of network threats.
-You might also need additional intrusion detection strategies.
+Also, consider whether you need to implement [Azure Firewall](/azure/firewall/overview) or another firewall capable of protecting you against a variety of network threats.
+You might also need more intrusion detection strategies.
 These controls often aren't required when your application is only exposed through Azure Front Door, but are often important elements in a more complex architecture.

 ### Monitor health and trigger traffic failover

-When planning a mission-critical web application architecture, consider how the different components of your solution monitor the health of downstream components, when they consider them to be unhealthy, and how long it takes for an outage to be detected and for traffic to be routed through an alternative path.
+When planning a mission-critical web application architecture, consider the following elements:

+- How the different components of your solution monitor the health of downstream components.
+- When health monitors consider downstream components to be unhealthy.
+- How long it takes for an outage to be detected.
+- How long it takes for traffic to be routed through an alternative path.

 In Azure Traffic Manager, you configure [endpoint monitoring](/azure/traffic-manager/traffic-manager-monitoring) to monitor downstream services.
 You can instruct Traffic Manager which URL to check, how frequently to check that URL, and when to consider the downstream service unhealthy based on probe responses.
 In general, the shorter the interval between checks, the less time it takes for Traffic Manager to direct traffic through an alternative path to reach your origin server.

-If an outage occures in Azure Front Door, then multiple factors influence the overall amount of time that the outage affects your traffic, including:
+If Azure Front Door is unavailable, then multiple factors influence the overall amount of time that the outage affects your traffic, including:

 - The time to live (TTL) on your DNS records.
 - How frequently Traffic Manager runs its health checks.
 - How many failed probes Traffic Manager is configured to see before it reroutes traffic.
 - How long clients and upstream DNS servers cache Traffic Manager's DNS responses for.

 You also need to which of these elements are within your control, and whether upstream services beyond your control might affect your clients' experiences.
 For example, even if you use a low TTL on your DNS records, upstream DNS caches might disobey these instructions and serve stale responses for longer than they should.
-This behavior might exacerbate the effects of an outage or make it seem like your application is unavailable even when it's already switched to the alternative traffic path.
+This behavior might exacerbate the effects of an outage or make it seem like your application is unavailable, even when Traffic Manager has already switched to sending requests to the alternative traffic path.

 ## Common scenarios